Tanish-Mishra/rock-paper-scissor/README.md

 Your feedback is valuable!
 If you encounter any issues or have suggestions for improvement, please [contact us](mailto:tanishmishra97@gmail.com).

 ## About the Developer
-This Rock-Paper-Scissors web app was developed by [Your Name].
+This Rock-Paper-Scissors web app was developed by [Tanish Mishra].
 Connect with me on [LinkedIn](https://www.linkedin.com/in/tanish-mishra-5a7478265/) for more projects and updates.

 Enjoy playing Rock-Paper-Scissors!